devcoditor/EditorX/README.md

 * `disableInspector([callback])` - turns off the preview inspector (default)
 * `enableWordWrap([callback])` - turns on word wrap for the editor (default)
 * `disableWordWrap([callback])` - turns off word wrap for the editor
+* `configureAutoCloseTags(options, [callback])` - enables/disables close tags for the editor using the provided options which consists of an `Object` that includes three properties: `whenOpening` a boolean, `whenClosing` a boolean, and an array `indentTags`.
 * `showTutorial([callback])` - shows tutorial (i.e., tutorial.html) vs editor contents in preview
 * `hideTutorial([callback])` - stops showing tutorial (i.e., tutorial.html) and uses editor contents in preview
 * `showUploadFilesDialog([callback])` - shows the Upload Files dialog, allowing users to drag-and-drop, upload a file, or take a selfie.